Channel Noise Effects on Neural Synchronization: Model

-The vector $\mathbf{x}$ is composed of components $x_i (i = 0, 1,2,3,4)$ representing the proportion of potassium channels with $i$ open gates of type $n$.
-The entries of $\mathbf{y}$ are denoted as $y_{ij} (i=0,1,2,3$ and $j=0,1)$ representing the proportion of sodium channels with $i$ open $m$ subunits and $j$ open subunits of type $h$.
-While Eqn. \ref{SHH} is valid for a large number of channels, it has been shown to be a very accurate representation of the Markov chain model even for a small number of channels \cite{goldwyn2011stochastic}.

-We are interested in a neural network in which the connections between neurons are unidirectional and the local dynamics are described by the Fox and Lu system size model (Eqn. \ref{SHH}).
+where the input current $I(t)$ has been decomposed into two contributions. $I_{inj}$ determines whether or not action potentials occur~\cite{luccioli2006dynamical}.
+Action potentials are variations in the voltage of the neuron membrane; when an action potential is triggered, the membrane potential abruptly shoots upward (fires) and then equally abruptly shoots back downward .
 The $I_{syn}$ term represents current input from the chemical synapses of other neurons in the network.
-Such a term is given by the following set of ordinary differential equations \cite{destexhe1994efficient,borges2016effects,golomb1993dynamics}:
+Tthe matrices $A_K$, $A_{Na}$, $S_K$, and $S_{Na}$ are written out in the Appendix.
+The vector $\mathbf{x}$ is composed of components $x_i$ $(i = 0, 1,2,3,4)$ representing the proportion of potassium channels with $i$ open gates of type $n$.
+The entries of $\mathbf{y}$ are denoted as $y_{ij}$ $(i=0,1,2,3$ and $j=0,1)$, representing the proportion of sodium channels with $i$ open $m$ subunits and $j$ open subunits of type $h$.
+While Eq.~(\ref{SHH}) is valid for a large number of channels, it has been shown to be a very accurate representation of the Markov Chain model even for a small number of channels~\cite{goldwyn2011stochastic}.

+We are interested in a neural network in which the connections between neurons are unidirectional and the local dynamics are described by the Fox and Lu system size model Eq.~(\ref{SHH}).
+The $I_{syn}$ term is given by